HYDROGEN IS NOT CLEAN

 Abandoned "Clean" Hydrogen Station in Farmington - sitting unused for over 10 years

-HB4, the hydrogen hub development act, was designed & written to encourage the development of new industrial customers for oil and gas producers in New Mexico and will increase climate changing emissions.
+hydrogen hub development LEGISLATION IS designed & written to encourage the development of new industrial customers for oil and gas producers in New Mexico and will increase climate changing emissions.

-The Hydrogen Hub Development Act, HB4, is a tax credit bill that incentivizes the development of a hydrogen production industry in New Mexico.
-While so called "green" hydrogen has a place in reducing emissions, the bill as proposed provides incentives for hydrogen produced using enormous quantities of fracked gas, including both "blue" hydrogen, in which carbon emissions from production processes are sequestered using as yet unproven technology, and "grey" hydrogen, which can result in as much as 4 KG of carbon dioxide emitted per each KG of hydrogen produced.
+Hydrogen Hub Development legislation to permit public funding of a proposed federal Hydrogen Hub funding application has not yet been filed but is coming soon and will incentivize the development of a hydrogen production industry in New Mexico.
+While so called "green" hydrogen may have a place in reducing emissions, the bill as proposed provides incentives for hydrogen produced using enormous quantities of fracked gas, including both "blue" hydrogen, in which carbon emissions from production processes are sequestered using as yet unproven technology, and "grey" hydrogen, which can result in as much as 2 KG of carbon dioxide emitted per each KG of hydrogen produced.

 UNDERSTANDING HYDROGEN PRODUCTION